TheCodeBlacksmith/Travelling-Sales-Man-Problem-Implementation-/README.md

 # Description
 This was done as part of group where we designed and implemented the Held-Karp algorithm for the Traveling Sales Man Problem utilizing Python and JSON within the Visual Studio Code editor.

-For more details please see the `algo-desc.pdf file`
+For more details please see the `algo_desc.pdf` file

 # Compilation & Running Instructions: